On this dayFeb 07, 1904

 Black Man and Woman Brutally Lynched in Mississippi Delta

-As hundreds of white people watched and cheered, a Black man named Luther Holbert and an unidentified woman were tortured and killed in Doddsville, Mississippi, a Sunflower County town in the Mississippi Delta.
+On February 7, 1904, as hundreds of white people watched and cheered, a Black man named Luther Holbert and an unidentified woman were tortured and killed in Doddsville, Mississippi, a Sunflower County town in the Mississippi Delta.
 Mr. Holbert was accused of shooting and killing James Eastland, a white landowner from a prominent, wealthy local family that owned a plantation where many of the area’s Black laborers worked.
-After his shooting, James Eastland’s two brothers led the posse that captured Mr. Holbert and a Black woman.
+After his shooting, Mr. Eastland’s two brothers led the posse that captured Mr. Holbert and a Black woman.
 Some news reports identified the woman as Mr. Holbert's wife, but later research suggested she was not; her identity remains unknown.

 Soon after, one of James Eastland's brothers who led the lynch mob had a son and named him James; that James Eastland later became Mississippi's longest-serving U.S. Senator and spent his career championing white supremacy and opposing the civil rights movement.
 Learn more in EJI's report, Segregation in America.

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more

 Until we confront our history of racial injustice and its legacy, we cannot overcome the racial bias that exists today.Learn more